2005 Pacific typhoon season: International names

 During the season 23 named tropical cyclones developed in the Western Pacific and were named by the Japan Meteorological Agency, when it was determined that they had become tropical storms.
 These names were contributed to a list of a 140 names submitted by the fourteen members nations and territories of the ESCAP/WMO Typhoon Committee.
-After the season the Typhoon Committee retired the names Matsa, Nabi and Longwang from its naming lists, and in February 2006, the names were subsequently replaced with Pakhar, Doksuri and Haikui for future seasons.
+Each of the names in this list, except for Damrey, Longwang, Kirogi, Kai-tak, Tembin, and Bolaven, were assigned to storms for the first time (and only, in the cases of Matsa, and Nabi).

 Philippines

-During the season PAGASA used its own naming scheme for the 22 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
+During this season, PAGASA used its own naming scheme for the 22 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
 Names not retired would be used again during the 2009 season.
-This same list used during 2001, except Bising, Dante, Nando, Pepeng, Ramil, Santi, Tino, Undang, Yolanda and Zoraida, which replaced Barok, Darna, Nanang, Pabling, Roleta, Sibak, Talahib, Ubbeng, Yaning and Zuma.
+This was the same list used during 2001, except Bising, Dante, Nando, Pepeng, Ramil, Santi, Tino, Undang, Yolanda, Zoraida, Ernie, Florante, Gerardo, Hernan and Jerome, which replaced Barok, Darna, Nanang, Pabling, Roleta, Sibak, Talahib, Ubbeng, Yaning, Zuma, Ekis, Fuerza, Gimbal, Hampas, and Juego.
 The names Dante, Nando and Pepeng were used for the first time this year; Bising was previously included in the old lists.

+Retirement

-No names have been retired, although PAGASA later changed the unused name Undang to Urduja, as it was retired in 1984.
+Following the season, the ESCAP/WMO Typhoon Committee would retire Matsa, Nabi, and Longwang from the naming lists.
+They would be replaced by Pakhar, Doksuri, and Haikui for future seasons.
+No PAGASA names were retired this year, although the unused name Undang was later changed to Urduja, as it was already retired in 1984.